rehanone/puppet-nginx/README.md

 ## Development

-You can submit pull requests and create issues through the official page of this module: https://github.com/rehanone/puppet-nginx.
+You can submit pull requests and create issues through the official page of this module on [GitHub](https://github.com/rehanone/puppet-nginx).
 Please do report any bug and suggest new features/improvements.